External Ids for PLG Gene

 GeneCards Summary for PLG Gene

 PLG (Plasminogen) is a Protein Coding gene.
-Diseases associated with PLG include plasminogen deficiency, type i and ligneous conjunctivitis.
-Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
+Diseases associated with PLG include Plasminogen Deficiency, Type I and Conjunctivitis.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and serine-type endopeptidase activity.
-An important paralog of this gene is PLAT.
+An important paralog of this gene is LPA.

 UniProtKB/Swiss-Prot Summary for PLG Gene